davidrzs/DavesAlgorithmCollection/README.md

 - Maximizing Arithmetic Expression (with + and *)
 - Longest Substring of balanced Parentheses and Brackets.
 - Maximum Sum increasing subsequence
+- Is string an interleafing of two other strings

 **Graphs**:
 - *Graph Datastructures*